 Water is precious

-Save 6 litres of water with every flush
+Save six litres of water by using the half flush when possible

 Image of a man loading a front-load washing machine